 - Concerning subordinated debt, it describes the broad objectives and how they are expected to be met.
-The information provided includes details of vested right protection clauses (see below for details); - Concerning shares, it describes the assumptions used with respect to outstanding shares, dividend payments and purchases and sales of treasury shares; - It also includes details of any assumptions concerning other components of capital.
+The information provided includes details of grandfathering clauses (see below for details) - Concerning shares, it describes the assumptions used with respect to outstanding shares, dividend payments and purchases and sales of treasury shares - It also includes details of any assumptions concerning other components of capital

-2. List of own-funds items
+2. List of own-fund items